Canadian Personal Finance Blog

-Do you put most of your savings in RRSPs or do you have it easily at hand in a trading account?
-Are you really traditional and have your money in a nice save “Savings Account” (which pay effectively no interest)?
+Do you put most of your savings in RRSPs, in a TFSA, or do you have it readily at hand in a trading account?
+Are you traditional and have your money in a nice save “Savings Account” (which pays effectively no interest)?

 Is Should you have savings, an even more interesting question?
-If you are carrying heavy consumer debt (i.e. pay day loans, credit card loans and the like), should you have money in savings, or should you be paying off that debt?
-Is it smart to have a “rainy day” fund if you are already in a financial hurricane of debt?
+If you are carrying heavy consumer debt (i.e. payday loans, credit card loans and the like), should you have money in savings, or should you be paying off that debt?
+Is it wise to have a “rainy day” fund if you are already in a financial hurricane of debt?

-If you find money (i.e. windfall profits, inheritance, or won a beauty pageant) is it better to save it, or should you use it to pay down your debt?
-Is this really found money, or should you really just view it as an extension of your normal income and treat it that way?
-Can you show me where you found this money, so I can maybe find some too?
+If you find money (i.e. windfall profits, inheritance, or won a beauty pageant), is it better to save it.
+Should you use it to pay down your debt?
+Is this found money, or should you just view it as an extension of your regular income and treat it that way?
+Can you show me where you saw this money, so I can maybe find some too?

-What if you are really lucky and have no debt to deal with, is that the time to start worrying about saving money, or should you have started sooner?
-Should you put your savings in RRSPs or is it smarter to put the money in a traditional trading account and build up wealth that way?
+What if you are fortunate and have no debt to deal with, is that the time to start worrying about saving money, or should you have started sooner?
+Should you put your savings in RRSPs, or is it wiser to put the money in a traditional trading account and build up wealth that way?

 Did you notice I never really answer any questions?